 The landlord has the right to request additional information about the proposed subtenant, but they must respond to the tenant’s request within a specific timeframe (usually 7 to 30 days, depending on the situation).

-It’s important for both tenants and potential subtenants to follow these procedures and adhere to the law in order to engage in a legal subletting arrangement in Ontario.
+Both tenants and potential subtenants need to follow these procedures and adhere to the law to engage in a legal subletting arrangement in Ontario.

 As rental laws and regulations may change, it’s recommended to consult the Landlord and Tenant Board of Ontario or seek legal advice for the most current and accurate information on subletting in the province.